St. Andrew’s Memorial Books

 In addition to the personal details of those lost, watercolour drawings and the tragic circumstances of the incidents are highlighted.

+These books are exhibited in a special cabinet at Hull’s Maritime Museum, situated in Queen Victoria Square, Hull.
 Day by day the page is turned by museum staff, to show the vessels and the men who were lost on that date.

 The core data for these Memorial Books was researched and supplied by local researcher, the late Brian Langley.